secile/OpenH264Lib.NET/README.md

 # OpenH264Lib.NET
-OpenH264 wrapper library for .NET Framework.
+Cisco's [openh264](https://github.com/cisco/openh264/) wrapper library for .NET Framework.
-This library is made with C++/CLI to bridge other .NET Framework language like C#.
+Written in C++/CLI to bridge other .NET Framework language like C#.

 # How to use
 ```C#